fixxxedpoint/sub-flood/README.md

 ```
 # This will install nvm (node version manager)
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash
-# It will install
+# Next, we will install node and yarn
-nvm use
 nvm install
 npm install yarn
 # This will generate dist dir which is needed in order for the script to run